depado/quokka/README.md

   Need a different behavior or additional variables in a specific directory?
   Just add another `.projectmpl.yml` file in there.
 You can even overwrite variables.
+- **Conditional prompts (sub-variables)**
+  Each variable can have its own subset of variables which will only be prompted to the user if the parent variable is filled or set to true.
 - **Customizable templates**
   Projectmpl allows fine-grained control over what needs to be done when rendering the template.
-Just copy the file, ignore it, add conditonals based on what the user answered, change the template delimiters…
+Just copy the file, ignore it, add conditionals based on what the user answered, change the template delimiters…
 - **After render commands**
   Projectmpl allows you to define commands to be run once the boilerplate has